joyenjoye/scala/docs/functional_programming_in_scala/data_and_abstraction.md

 IntSet is an abstract class.
 Abstract classes can contain members which are missing an implementation (in our case, both incl and contains); these are called abstract members.
 Consequently, no direct instances of an abstract class can be created, for instance an `IntSet()` call would be illegal.

 ### Class Extensions

+Let’s consider implementing sets as binary trees.
+There are two types of possible trees: a tree for the empty set, and a tree consisting of an integer and two sub-trees.
+Here are their implementations:

 ```scala
 class Empty() extends IntSet: